 The authors of the new book From Silicon Valley to Swaziland discuss their encore career in development work, and why they are donating the royalties from their book to TechnoServe.

 Rick and Wendy Walleigh are the authors of the new book From Silicon Valley to Swaziland, which chronicles their early retirement journey to Africa, finding purpose and adventure through development work.
-In 2006, after long and successful careers in the high-technology industry, the couple joined TechnoServe as Volunteer Consultants and moved to Mbabane, Swaziland, where Rick helped small business owners grow their companies and Wendy helped launch a youth entrepreneurship program.
+In 2006, after long and successful careers in the high-technology industry, the couple joined the TechnoServe Volunteer Consultants Program (now the TechnoServe Fellows Program) and moved to Mbabane, Swaziland, where Rick helped small business owners grow their companies and Wendy helped launch a youth entrepreneurship program.
 The Walleighs then spent a year working with TechnoServe in Kenya before moving back to Los Altos, California.
 Today, Rick continues to work part-time for TechnoServe as a senior advisor and Wendy serves on the board of Junior Achievement of Silicon Valley.

 Q: How did you decide to write this book?